krzblaut/xtb_api/README.md

 ## 4. Changing timeout value

 All AWS lambda functions' timeout is set to 3 s by default.
 Execution of this script may take around 10 s.
-In order to let our script execute properly we have to change timeout setting.
-To do so you have to:
+In order to let your script execute properly you have to change timeout setting.
+To do so you need to:

 1. Go to 'Configuration' tab in your lambda function dashboard.
 2. Click 'Edit' in 'General configuration' window.